An insured purchases a health insurance policy after thorough understanding and comparisons. But the job does not end there.

 This you need to submit to TPA or Insurer’s Inhouse settlement team for verification and calculation of the payable amount.

-– Keep a copy of documents with you:
+– Keep a copy of the documents with you:

 Remember, you would need to submit the original documents for reimbursement.
 Never forget to keep a copy with you before submitting it.